tikna123/natural-language-processing/README.md

     - https://medium.com/huggingface/distilbert-8cf3380435b5
     - https://arxiv.org/pdf/1910.01108.pdf(paper)

-# ROBERTA (Robustly Optimized BERT Pretraining Approach)
+# ROBERTA
-  RoBERTa is designed to improve upon BERT by addressing some of its shortcomings, including the use of a smaller dataset and the lack of fine-tuning on a specific task.
+  RoBERTa(Robustly Optimized BERT Pretraining Approach) is designed to improve upon BERT by addressing some of its shortcomings, including the use of a smaller dataset and the lack of fine-tuning on a specific task.
 RoBERTa is trained on a larger dataset, including the BooksCorpus (800M words) and the English Wikipedia (2.5B words), and uses a dynamic masking technique that allows the model to learn from more context.
 There are series of modifications to the original BERT architecture to achieve SOTA across multiple tasks such as:
   - ***Training with dynamic masking***: The original BERT implementation performs masking during data preprocessing, which results in a single static mask.
 This approach was contrasted with dynamic masking, in which a new masking pattern is created each time a sequence is fed to the model.
 To avoid using the same mask for each training instance in every epoch, training data was duplicated 10 times so that each sequence is masked in 10 different ways over the 40 epochs of training.
 Thus, each training sequence was seen with the same mask four times during training.
   - ***Full Sentences without NSP Loss***: Training with and without NSP loss are compared with blocks of text from a single document.
 It is found that dropping off the NSP loss matches or slightly improves downstream task performance.
 It was noted that restricting sequences that come from a single document (DOC-SENTENCES) performs slightly better than plugging sequences from multiple documents (FULL-SENTENCES).
   - ***Training with large batches***: Training with large batch sizes accelerates optimization and increases task accuracy.
 In addition, distributed data-parallel training makes it easier to parallelize large batches.
 When the model is tuned properly, large batch sizes can make the model perform better at a given task.